mduffin95/MarketSim/README.md

 Initially was using the same seed for all latencies, so that the same stream of orders arrived for each latency setting.
 However I switched to using to using a fixed seed only at the beginning of the entire experiment.
 That way there would be a fluctuation between each latency.

+### Week 7 - March 22nd - March 28th
+Found a small quirk in the way that MarketUpdates (quotes) are handled by trading agents.
+Take a scenario where a quote is sent simultaneously from an exchange to its observers (trading agents) and also the SIP.
+Imagine an order in this quote makes it into the NBBO.
+Now this order executes on the exchange and a new quote is sent out.
+However, the NBBO has already been sent to the trading agents.
+Now the stale NBBO will replace the correct quote from the primary exchange.
+This is something that you wouldn't do in real life though because you would trust your data from your primary exchange more than the NBBO.